ganelson/inform-evolution/proposals/0013-annotations-for-kit-linking.md

 the `master` branch of the repository.
 These features are not in any release branch as yet.

+The new test cases `Namespaces` and `Replacement` exercise the following.

 ## Motivation

 At present, many extensions need a little Inter source (written in Inform 6